University of Tennessee Health Science Center: College of Pharmacy

-U.S. News & World Report has ranked the college as one of the top 20 pharmacy schools in the country as of 2010.
-It is the top-ranked school in the state of Tennessee.
 Founded in 1898, the college has campuses in Memphis, Nashville, and Knoxville.
 Degrees offered are the Doctor of Pharmacy (PharmD), Doctor of Philosophy in Pharmaceutical Sciences (PhD), dual PharmD/PhD, dual PharmD/Master of Health Informatics and Information Management, and dual PharmD/Master of Business Administration.

 Hamilton Eye Institute

 The Hamilton Eye Institute, located in Memphis, is the department of ophthalmology.
 It opened in 2004 in an eight-story building donated to the University of Tennessee by Baptist Memorial Hospital-Memphis.
 The capital campaign to establish the institute was initiated by department chair Barrett G. Haik, MD, FACS, and led by Robert B. Carter, chief information officer and executive vice-president of FedEx Information Services.
 The institute was named for the family of Ralph S. Hamilton, MD, a professor, and physician with the department, who contributed $6 million toward its construction.
-The mission of the institute is to provide advanced treatments for eye care, foster interplay of ideas among researchers, and transfer skills and knowledge to the next generation of ophthalmic physicians and researchers.

 Accreditation

 The Health Science Center is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate, master's, and doctoral degrees.
-Each of the professional colleges or programs is accredited by the appropriate agency for the profession or program.